pyros-cyber/lsn/README.md

 $ cd build
 $ ./<executables-files>
 ```
-For certain exercises bash scripts that compile and run the program are provided, in order to simplify the input paramaters generations and feed into the executable; more detailed instructions per exercise can be found in the related notebooks (`exerciseNN.ipynb`).
+For certain exercises bash scripts that compile and run the program are provided, in order to simplify the input paramaters generations and feed them into the executable; more detailed instructions per exercise can be found in the related notebooks (`exerciseNN.ipynb`).

 > The CLI interface of all the exercises has been built using [Taywee/args](https://github.com/Taywee/args)